CSS Albemarle: Sinking

-As they approached the Confederate docks their luck turned, and they were spotted in the dark.
+As they approached the Confederate docks, their luck turned, and they were spotted in the dark.
 They came under heavy rifle and pistol fire from both the shore and aboard Albemarle.
 As they closed with the ironclad, they quickly discovered she was defended against approach by floating log booms.
 The logs, however, had been in the water for many months and were covered with heavy slime.
 The steam launch rode up and then over them without difficulty; with her spar fully against the ironclad's hull, Cushing stood up in the bow and pulled the lanyard, detonating the torpedo's explosive charge.

-The explosion threw Cushing and his men overboard into the water; Cushing then stripped off most of his uniform and swam to shore, where he hid undercover until daylight, avoiding the hastily organized Confederate search parties.
-The next afternoon, he was finally able to steal a small skiff and began slowly paddling, using his hands and arms as oars, down-river to rejoin Union forces at the river's mouth.
-Cushing's long journey was quite perilous and he was nearly captured and almost drowned before finally reaching safety, totally exhausted by his ordeal; he was hailed a national hero of the Union cause for his daring exploits.
-Of the other men in Cushing's launch, one man, Seaman Edward Houghton, also escaped, two others [A.M.M.
-John Woodman and 1/C fireman Samuel Higgins] were drowned following the explosion, and the remaining eleven were captured.
+The explosion threw Cushing and his men into the water; Cushing then stripped off most of his uniform and swam to shore, where he hid until daylight, avoiding the hastily organized Confederate search parties.
+The next afternoon, he stole a small skiff and began slowly paddling, using his hands and arms as oars, down-river to rejoin Union forces at the river's mouth.
+Cushing's long journey was quite perilous, and he was nearly captured and almost drowned before finally reaching safety, totally exhausted by his ordeal; he was hailed a national hero of the Union cause for his daring exploits.
+Of the other men in Cushing's launch, Seaman Edward Houghton also escaped, A.M.M.
+John Woodman and 1/C fireman Samuel Higgins drowned following the explosion, and the remaining eleven were captured.

 Cushing's daring commando raid blew a hole in Albemarles hull at the waterline "big enough to drive a wagon in."
-She sank immediately in the six feet of water below her keel, settling into the heavy river bottom mud, leaving the upper casemate mostly dry and the ship's large Stainless Banner ensign flying from the flagstaff at the rear of the casemate's upper deck.
+She sank immediately in the 6 ft of water below her keel, settling into the heavy river bottom mud, leaving the upper casemate mostly dry and the ship's large Stainless Banner ensign flying from the flagstaff at the rear of the casemate's upper deck.
+Lieutenant Cushing's successful disabling of Albemarle is honored by the U.S. Navy with a battle star on the Civil War campaign streamer.

 Confederate commander Alexander F. Warley, who had been appointed as her captain about a month earlier, later salvaged both of Albemarles rifled cannon and shells and used them to defend Plymouth against subsequent Union attack.

-Lieutenant Cushing's successful effort to neutralize CSS Albemarle is honored by the U.S. Navy with a battle star on the Civil War campaign streamer.
+Cushing's team recovered Albemarle and received prize money.
+However, there was a dispute over the allocation of this money.
+The statute allocated one-tenth of the total prize to the boat's commander.
+After the rest of the money was distributed among the crew in proportion to their respective wages, the commander's share was actually smaller than three of his subordinates' shares.
+The dispute lasted 20 years.
+In 1885, the case reached the United States Supreme Court in United States v.
+Steever.